-Second-Year Scholars (2011-2013 Cohort)
+Second-Year Scholars (2012-2014 Cohort)

 |Arjun Venkatesh, MD, MBA earned his undergraduate degree at Northwestern University.
 He went on to earn an MBA from Ohio State University before completing medical school at Northwestern University Feinberg School of Medicine.
-Most recently he completed Emergency Medicine residency at Brigham and Women’s and Massachusetts General Hospitals.
-Dr. Venkatesh is interested in developing performance measures designed to improve health system efficiency with a specific focus on studying variation in emergency physician decision making on hospital admission from the emergency department.|
+Most recently he completed emergency medicine residency at Brigham and Women’s and Massachusetts General Hospitals.
+Dr. Venkatesh is interested in developing performance measures designed to improve health system efficiency with a specific focus on studying variation in emergency physician hospital admission decisions, the use of observation services, and cardiac testing trends.

 |Ilse Wiechers, MD, MPP (VA Scholar) earned her undergraduate degree in political science at Case Western Reserve University.
 She then received a Master in Public Policy and medical degree from Duke.
-Dr. Wiechers completed her residency training in Psychiatry from MGH/McLean Hospitals and a Geriatric Psychiatry fellowship at Yale.
+Dr. Wiechers completed her residency training in psychiatry at MGH/McLean Hospitals and a geriatric psychiatry fellowship at Yale.
 Her research focuses on medical decision making in the care of older adults with coexisting medical and mental illness.
-Specifically, she studies prescribing of psychotropic medications with the aim of reducing unnecessary and inappropriate use in the geriatric population.|
+Specifically, she studies prescribing of psychotropic medications with the aim of optimizing safe use in the vulnerable elderly population.|

-Incoming Scholars (2013-2015 Cohort)
+First-Year Scholars (2013-2015 Cohort)

-Tasce Bongiovanni, MD, MPP earned her undergraduate degree from Santa Clara University and her medical degree from UCSF during which time she also earned a Master of Public Policy from Harvard's Kennedy School of Government.
-She is now completing surgical residency at UCSF.
-Dr. Bongiovanni is interested in health policy and healthcare delivery for underserved communities, particularly Native Americans.
+Tasce Bongiovanni, MD, MPP (VA Scholar) earned her undergraduate degree from Santa Clara University and her medical degree from UCSF during which time she also earned a Master of Public Policy from the Harvard Kennedy School of Government.
+Dr. Bongiovanni is completing her surgical training at UCSF.
+She is interested in health policy and healthcare delivery for underserved communities, particularly Native Americans.

 |Carley Riley, MD, MPP received her undergraduate and medical degrees from Northwestern University.
-She earned a Master of Public Policy from UCLA and completed residency training in Pediatrics at Children's Hospital in LA.
-Currently, Dr. Riley is completing a fellowship in Pediatric Critical Care Medicine at Cincinnati Children's Hospital.
-She is interested in looking at resource allocations and outcomes and translations of research into policy.|
+She earned a Master of Public Policy from UCLA and completed residency training in Pediatrics at Children's Hospital Los Angeles.
+Currently, Dr. Riley recently completed a fellowship in Pediatric Critical Care Medicine at Cincinnati Children's Hospital.
+She is interested in looking at resource allocation, outcome, and translations of research into policy.|